-Learning Tools Interoperability (LTI) is an integration standard for third party tools.
-Canvas supports LTI which allows third party tools to be easily integrated and used within Canvas.
-Because student data like assignment grades may be passed back and forth through the LTI, Digital Learning does software tests, as well as security and legal reviews, for each LTI before we can make it available for use by instructors and students.
+Learning Tools Interoperability (LTI) is an integration standard for third-party tools.
+Canvas supports LTI, which allows third-party tools to be easily integrated and used within Canvas.
+Because student data, like assignment grades, may be passed back and forth through the LTI, Digital Learning Technologies does software tests, as well as security and legal reviews, for each LTI before we can make it available for use by instructors and students.

 Please note: Tools are listed in alphabetical order from top to bottom, left to right.